TheDataGuild/mind-palace/resources/modelling_nodes.md

-A 3-pass process to define a property graph model from text
+A 2-pass process to identify node types for a property graph model from text

 ## First Pass